-History of a 45 year old Sunshine Coast icon.
+History of a 50 year old Sunshine Coast icon.

 In the beginning…

-After much searching in 1971, Ian and Marcia Hayne purchased land in Bli Bli, the center of the Sunshine Coast of Queensland.They chose the location because of its hard granite foundation on a knoll overlooking the Maroochy River and the surrounding cane fields.
+After much searching in 1971, Ian and Marcia Hayne purchased land in Bli Bli, which is the center of the Sunshine Coast of Queensland.They chose the location because of its hard granite foundation on a knoll overlooking the Maroochy River and the surrounding cane fields.

-Two years later the Great Hall and Moat were completed with it’s display of medieval armour.
-The armour came from England, Germany, Spain and Italy.
+Two years later the Great Hall and Moat were completed with it’s display of medieval armour, which came from England, Germany, Spain and Italy.

-In 1978, the Great Tower building was erected in stages in conjunction with an expansion of the souvenir shop, and Tudor façade on the shop front.
+In 1978, the Great Tower building was erected in stages in conjunction with an expansion of the souvenir shop, and Tudor facade on the shop front.
 The 3rd of May 1980, the new tower building was opened to the public.